LinGuinE: Longitudinal Guidance Estimation for Volumetric Tumour Segmentation: Experimental Results

-\textbf{Radiologist Inputs} Two radiologists semi-automatically re-segmented lung tumors at one random time point for 53 patients in the Phase-3 dataset.
+To assess the impact of propagating a point sampled from a mask versus a click, two radiologists semi-automatically re-segmented primary lung tumours at one random timepoint for 53 patients in the Phase-3 dataset.
 Radiologists were instructed to place at least one click on each tumour and were not informed of the experiment's aim, ensuring authentic interaction.
-We propogated the radiologist placed clicks to segment all remaining scans for each patient via LinGuinE.
-The result was 153 tumor segmentations across 133 scans, with a mean Dice of 0.633.
-The unguided model produced a mean Dice of 0.544 on the same tumours, indicating that LinGuinE improved segmentation accuracy by 16.39\%.
-Standard LinGuinE resulted in a mean Dice of 0.644 (a 18.31\% improvement over the unguided SwinUNETR).
-We found no statistically significant difference in Dice between the two scenarios (paired t-test, $p=0.535$).
+We used those clicks as inputs into the best LinGuine configuration for Phase-3 to obtain 146 tumour segmentations in 132 scans on the remaining timepoints for those patients.
+The Dice was 0.806.
+For the same tumours, when full ground truth masks were used to define $P_i$, it improved to 0.811.
+The improvement is statistically significant (paired t-test, $p=0.03$), suggesting that LinGuinE works best with a full segmentation as input.
+Nonetheless, the performance with a click input is similar to the reported inter-radiologist median Dice of 0.810 for manual lung tumour segmentation \cite{interobserver}.